 - Heat the oven to 180C/160 fan/gas 4 and have a baking tray to hand.
 Heat a drizzle of vegetable oil in a large skillet or frying pan over a medium heat.
 Cook the meatballs, in batches if needed, for 8 to 10 minutes until nicely browned on all sides.
 Transfer to the baking tray and bake in the oven for another 10 minutes while you make the gravy.

-- Melt the butter in the same frying pan you fried the meatballs in (no need to wash it first), and stir in the flour.
+- Melt the butter over a medium heat in the same frying pan you fried the meatballs in (no need to wash it first), and stir in the flour.
 Sizzle for a minute or 2, then slowly add the stock, whisking to make a smooth sauce.
-Bubble for 2 to 3 minutes to allow the gravy to thicken, then add the cream and Worcestershire sauce and some seasoning, to taste.
-Tip the meatballs back into the gravy, scatter with the dill and serve with mash or chips, if you like, and the cranberry sauce.
+Bubble for 2 to 3 minutes to allow the gravy to thicken.
+Turn off the heat then add the cream and Worcestershire sauce and some seasoning, to taste.
+Tip the meatballs back into the gravy, scatter with the dill and serve with mashed potatoes or chunky oven chips, if you like, and the berry sauce.

 Serving Suggestions